PragTob/measuree/README.md

 * **Batch submit** for measurements might be a nice feature, but it's a bit more complex to build and the semantics are interesting aka if one fails does the entire batch fail or just the one and the others are accepted?
 * **End-to-End tests** with cypress or playwright would be very necessary and welcome to ensure the applications and their interplay would work, but frankly - it was enough work this fiar :D
 * **CI** - setting up a CI to run a lint and all tests would be nice/needed
-* **FE library usage** - as usage of forms and APIs is minimal the decision has been made to keep it vanilla, but if the application was due to grow usage of libraries such as axios and formtastic would likely be a good idea
+* **FE library usage** - as usage of forms and APIs is minimal as the decision has been made to keep it vanilla due to its small size.
+But, if the application was due to grow usage of libraries such as axios and formtastic would likely be a good idea.
 * **UI Design** could be a lot nicer and is very bare bones as is
   * unclear if we'd want to see all graphs at once or if we'd like to Tab them?
+  * design is desktop only right now, and not the most flexible at that
   * get some more styles in there, f.ex.
 Tailwind
   * Show error right on the fields where they occur
   * Given the seed data the _minute_ graph is barely usable without manually zooming in, so configuring plotly to start that graph zoomed in would be nice
-* There should probably be a way to **edit measurement**, as there is no way for the user right now to fix an errornously submitted measurement (but that'd also include listing them somehow)
+* There should probably be a way to **edit a measurement**, as there is no way for the user right now to fix an errornously submitted measurement (but that'd also include listing them somehow)
 * **Pagination/data mas prevention** right now all measurement statistics are loaded from the backend and drawn in the graphs, this will eventually kill the FE or the BE.
 To combat this, we'd need an interface that allows to filter a data period (as tools like kibana or datadog) have to limit the data displayed to usable amounts.
   * we'd also need to adjust indexes on the backend for this (there's no index on `time_start` as of now)
   * limiting the metrics loaded/displayed would also be helpful (right now you can hide them in the graph UI after loading, but limiting them before load would also be helpful and save the backend some trouble)